pyg-team/pytorch_geometric/docs/source/advanced/cpu_affinity.rst

 With dual-socket CPUs, it might be beneficial to further isolate the processes between the sockets.
 This leads to decreased frequency of remote memory calls for the main process.
-The goal is to utilize high-speed cache on local memory and reduces memory bound caused by migrating cached data between NUMA nodes [1]_.
+The goal is to `utilize high-speed cache on local memory and reduces memory bound caused by migrating cached data between NUMA nodes <https://pytorch.org/tutorials/intermediate/torchserve_with_ipex.html>`__.
 This can be achieved by using :class:`~torch.utils.data.DataLoader` affinity, and launching main process on the cores of the second socket, *i.e.* with:

 .. code-block:: console